Eightzi4/customizable-bevy-audio-visualizer/README.md

 - **VSync** - synchronizes the FPS with the refresh rate of the monitor (requires to be applied by clicking the button)

 ![avs](https://github.com/Eightzi4/customizable-bevy-audio-visualizer/assets/111708236/a693f107-d6db-4931-94a2-a2b23ce13f62)

+# Installation
+Download the version of **customizable-bevy-audio-visualizer** from releases you want.